WELCOME TO THE SciFM SUMMER SCHOOL

 In Biology, Foundation Models have enable numerous breakthroughs including protein structure prediction and the classfication of emergent variants of viruses.

-3. Computational Science -
+3. Computational Science Agents -

 A Computational Science Foundation Model capable of designing and orchestrating computational research campaigns will enable scientists to focus on domain science through the creative specification of hypotheses and greatly accelerate scientific discovery.